pibico/atvirtual/README.md

 ## Atvirtual

-AT Virtual Project
+AT Virtual Project Message System
 Open Source System for monitoring and sending alarms and/or messages of support to mobile devices (smartphones and/or wearables)

 #### License

-MIT#AT Virtual
+MIT